LeanKit/LeanKit.API.Client/README.md

 ```
 var leanKitAuth = new LeanKitBasicAuth
 	{
-		Hostname = "your-leankit-account-name",
+		Hostname = "MyAccount",
-			   // Only the hostname part of the URL
+			   // Only the account name portion of the URL
 			   // e.g. https://ACCOUNTNAME.leankit.com
 		Username = "your-account-email-address",
 		Password = "your-account-password"